Brian Goree: Early life

-Brian Jack Goree (also known as Brian Goree) was born in Killeen, Texas on March 18, 1964, and raised in Tulsa, Oklahoma.
+Goree was born in Killeen, Texas, on March 18, 1964, and raised in Tulsa, Oklahoma.
 He received a B. A. in chemistry from the University of Oklahoma in 1986, then earned a J.D. degree from the University of Tulsa College of Law in 1989.
 In 1989, he was admitted to practice in Oklahoma and US District Court, Northern, Eastern and Western Districts of Oklahoma; and registered to practice before the US Patent and Trademark Office.

 Career in private law practice

 He began by specializing in litigation research and writing as an associate at Secrest, Hill and Butler.
 At Latham, Wagner, Steele and Lehman, a civil defense firm in Tulsa, he was the head of research and writing.
 His final private connection was with Toon Osmond PLLC, which he joined in January 2012.
 Altogether, he spent 23 years in private practice in Tulsa.
 He also volunteered with Tulsa Lawyers for Children.